How to Be a Successful Real Estate Agent

 The Bottom Line

-I'm not criticizing any real estate agent who does any or all of the things I don't do.
+I'm not criticizing any real estate agent who does any or all of the things.
 In fact, if I did do some of these things I'd probably triple my business.
 I just don't want to.
 I'm quite happy with my business volume.
 I just looked at brokerage and individual agent stats in my market, and I'm doing double the average volume of individuals in my multiple listing service profiles.

 I'm not telling you this to brag, but to let you know that anyone can be a successful real estate professional without sales skills or experience.
 Don't let doubts about your sales abilities slow you down or stop you from going after a career as a real estate agent.